serverless/blog/posts/2018-01-22-most-popular-framework-plugins.md

 HERE.
 That's where.

-We hereby present the most popular plugins for the Serverless Framework (plus a bonus goodie bag of team favorites).
+We hereby present the most popular plugins for the Serverless Framework (plus a bonus goodie bag of our own team's favorites).

 # The community's most-loved Framework plugins (by GitHub stars)